Fasting: Day 4

 The funny thing was that while the signs of the sickness would be relieved with the medicine, overall I didn’t feel all that awesome.
 For one, after a few hours of feeling somewhat okay, the cough/fever/flu etc would return after that, and I had to take the medicine again.
 This would repeat until I was finally well, of which I wondered if it was really due to the medication or my body recovering on its own.
 Secondly, when I took medication I felt largely drugged and my senses dulled.
 It never made sense to me why something that was supposedly meant to heal your body would leave you drugged in the process.
 It just seemed like a band-aid solution.

-After a while I decided not to take any medication and just go with self-healing.
+After a while, I decided not to take any medication and just go with self-healing.
 Funnily I rarely got sick after that change.
 I could go for several years without going sick, and I wasn’t sick even when faced with circumstances that’d leave an average person sick.
 For example, several times in the past I’d be caught in the rain when out running, and I had to run all the way back in the rain because there was no shelter at all (and I was barefoot running to boot!).
-One of the worst times was when I had to run back in pretty heavy rain, for about 15-20 minutes.
+One of the worst times was when I had to run back in a heavy rain for about 15-20 minutes.
 Interestingly I didn’t fall sick for any of those occasions.
 Whereas in the past I would be dependent on medicine, today I feel free and self-empowered.

 I feel that a lot of medication makes things worse in the long run – they address the symptoms and are unable to address the root issue.
 Unfortunately, rather than truly helping us heal, the medication prevents our body from processing the toxins, which are subsequently stored away in the adipose tissues.
 Ironically even though many may seem okay on the surface, many of us have a big pile of toxins stored inside us (all the way from since we started eating the average diet as a kid).
 These toxins accumulate throughout life (via our diets, lifestyle, past unaddressed illnesses, baggage, etc) and later resurfaces at an older age as a separate major illness/disease.
 So much for healing!